mirandaconrado/mpi-handler/README.md

 The handlers are called from specific to generic and in the order in which they were inserted.

-Messages are only processed when the method run() is called and there's no inherit support for threads, which can be implemented in the handler functions.
+Messages are only processed when the method run() is called, which returns if there are no more MPI messages available or the current message wasn't handled by any handler, and there's no inherit support for threads, which can be implemented in the handler functions.

 Example:
 ```